liot-io/AIOpenDK/README.md

 if __name__ == "__main__":
     scrape_all_pdfs()
-Contributing
-Contributions are welcome!
-If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.